trusch/stellarctl/README.md

 `stellarctl`
 ==========

 The long missing stellar command line utility!
-Finally a swiss army knife every lumenaut should have in their pockets!
+Finally a swiss army knife every lumenaut should have in their pockets.

 ## Features

 ### high level

 * setup multi sign wallets with mnemonic codes according do SEP-0005
-* send and receive assets without the need to trust a third party
+* send and receive assets without the need to trust a third party or browser
 * buy and sell any asset on SDEX
-* efficently inspect the blockchain state including balances and transaction details
+* efficently inspect the stellar network state including balances and transaction details
 * craft arbitary transactions using human readable yaml files
-* query coinmarketcap from the commandline
+* query coinmarketcap from the commandline ;)

 ### full list